studioforty9-dev/Brands/README.md

 You can choose to show/hide breadcrumbs.
 You can show/hide a link in the top.links block, you can also label that link whatever you want.

-You can also set the SEO title, keywords and description for the brands index page, all albums and media have fields for SEO title, keywords and description individually.
+You can also set the SEO title, keywords and description for the brands index page.

 A new menu item for Brands will be added to the top menu.
 You can add, edit and delete brands.
 A product attribute 'brand_id' will automatically be created.
 You can choose to show the attribute in layered navigation, search, in the product listing etc yourself.